 Creating a Gallery Wall

-This month we will be looking at the gallery wall.
 Art is always a challenge to add to your space because it is so personal.
-The gallery wall is a great way to dig in though, because you can do it yourself and find the motifs that fit your style.
+We think the gallery wall is a great project because you can find the motifs that fit your style.
 The gallery wall is really just a template that challenges you to make strong choices and leave your personal stamp on your interior.

 Take the time to assemble your favorite art